slanglab/transition_sampler/README.md

         ./parsetext.sh doc.txt

-That first creates `doc.txt.conllu` (for its tokenization, and incidentally with a greedy decoding too), and second, it outputs `doc.txt.pred` with the samples.
+This first creates `doc.txt.conllu` (for its tokenization, and incidentally with a greedy decoding too), and second, it outputs `doc.txt.pred` with the samples.
+(The sampling step actually doesn't require the corenlp download; if you can tokenize+postag to conll format yourself, you can just run the sampler off that.)

 Each tree sample is a column.
 Columns are appended on the right side of the `doc.txt.pred` file.